nikolaospapagiannis/nebula-ai/apps/web/src/components/video/README.md

 ## Design System Integration

-The components use the Fireflies.ai design system defined in `globals.css`:
+The components use the Nebula AI design system defined in `globals.css`:

 - `--ff-bg-dark`: Main background (#000211)
 - `--ff-bg-layer`: Layer background (#0a0a1a)